NeotropicSAS/kuwaiba-docs/user/en/src/navman/README.md

 #### **Physical Tree View**

-> Applies to objects of class or subclass `GenericPort`
+> Applies to objects of the `GenericPort` subclasses.

 Using the `endpointA`, `endpointB`, `mirror` and `mirrorMultiple` relationships from a source port, all paths to other ports are calculated and plotted in the view.
 In the example illustrated in Figure 50, port `PON-001` of an OLT has been selected.
 The view shows all physical connections associated with this port (in this case, a single connection) and the devices that are part of these routes.
 See more in [Outside Plant Management](../physical/ospman/index.html).